microsoft/WhatTheHack/068-AzureOpenAIApps/Coach/Solution-01.md

 The student should also verify that subsequent modifications of the yacht records in Cosmos DB or uploads of additional documents or modification of existing documents by the student will trigger updates to the AI Search indices

+If the student gets a `429 Too Many Requests error` in the terminal window where they ran `func start`, they may need to increase the quota for their subscription for the model (e.g. `text-embedding-ada-002`).
+They may also need to upload the documents again to trigger the indexing.

+The number of indexed documents in the Azure AI Search Service may not always reflect recent changes to the index.
+If you do a search, you can manually scroll to see if the embeddings have been calculated.